 DESIGN || ARCHITECTURE > VICTORIAN

-Europe and North America — Influence of Gothic architecture, French and Italian Renaissance, English Tudor, and Industrial Revolution creates Gothic Revival, Queen Anne, Industrial, Beaux-Arts, Arts and Crafts
+Europe and North America — Influence of Gothic architecture, English Tudor, and Industrial Revolution resulted in Gothic Revival, Queen Anne, Industrial, Beaux-Arts, Arts and Crafts

 Victorian Gothic Revival, England